Ingenico-NPS-Latam/nps-sdk-android/README.md

 ###  card.validateCardExpDate

-This validator checks if the expiration date is a valid month in the future.
+This validator checks if the expiration date is a valid month and not expired.

 ###  card.validateCardSecurityCode